pratalytics/bigquery_googleanalytics/README.md

 * Can you use `WHERE` clause to filter on aggregated columns?
 How do you filter on aggregated columns?
 * Which clause to use to look at only unqiue values in a column?
 * How do you use `DISTINCT` with `COUNT`?

-## Exercises
-* Write a query to find the total users, new users, sessions, pageviews, revenue and transactions for the period of Jan'17 to March
-* Group the above query by channel groupping, device category and source
-* Modify the grouped query to filter for desktop and channel grouping containing either organic search or direct.
-Filter it further to include only those rows that have transactions and new users is greater than 1000.
-Order it by transactions

 # Solutions